-Prerequisites: Attendees should have general technical competence, and be familiar with Windows operating systems.
-Previous PLC experience is helpful, but not essential.
-Previous electrical experience is helpful, but not essential (you will be working with 120VAC control systems).
+Prerequisites: Attendees should have general technical competence and be familiar with Windows operating systems.
+Previous PLC and electrical experience is helpful but not essential.

 You Will Learn